Micro0x00/nucleitemp/README.md

 # nucleitemp
-get all nuclei temp from emad shanab repo in one run
+get all nuclei templates from emad shanab repo in one run